rocky-linux/documentation/docs/guides/contribute/navigation.md

 ## Environment changes

-With these changes comes a real need to "see" how any changes you are making affect content, in the context of the website, *BEFORE* that content is committed to the document repository, and subsequently goes 'live'.
+With these changes comes a real need to "see" how any changes you are making affect content, in the context of the website, *BEFORE* committing that content to the documentation repository.

-MkDocs is a [Python](https://www.python.org) application and the extra packages it uses are also Python code, this means that the environment required to run MkDocs needs to be a **correctly configured Python environment**.
-Setting up Python for development tasks (which is what is being done running MkDocs) is not a trivial task, and instructions for that are out of the scope of this document.
+MkDocs is a [Python](https://www.python.org) application and the extra packages it uses are also Python code, meaning that the environment required to run MkDocs needs to be a **correctly configured Python environment**.
+Setting up Python for development tasks (as is the case when running MkDocs) is not a trivial task, and instructions for that are out of the scope of this document.
 Some considerations are:

-- The version of Python should be >= 3.8, also **particular care must be taken not to use the 'system' Python version of a computer if the computer runs Linux/macOS**.
-For example, as of the writing of this document, the system version of Python on macOS is still version 2.7.
+- The version of Python must be >= 3.8.
+Also **take particular care not to use the 'system' Python version of a computer if the computer runs Linux or MacOS**.
+For example, as of the writing of this document, the system version of Python on MacOS is still version 2.7.
 - Running a Python 'virtual environment'.
 When running Python application project and installing packages, for example MkDocs, it is **strongly recommended** by the Python community to [create an isolated virtual environment](https://realpython.com/python-virtual-environments-a-primer/) for each project.
 - Use a modern IDE (Integrated Development Environment) that supports Python well.
 Two popular IDEs, which also have integrated support for running virtual environments, are:
     - PyCharm - (free version available) the leading IDE for Python <https://www.jetbrains.com/pycharm/>